JordietYahii/bookiza/README.md

 # Bookiza

-Quick, beautiful books everywhere.
-Designer, flexible and responsive by default.
+Quick, beautiful books.
+Responsive by default.

-Bookiza is a book "baking tool" for the *young and restless*.
-It's only the one of its kind "development framework" that treats books, comics or magazine like they were apps.
-A single-page web app that scales and adapts to any device or desktop out there.
+Bookiza is a book "baking tool" for the *young and restless* writers.
+A lightweight "development framework" that treats books, comics or magazine like it was an app.

 The best place to start on Bookiza is our [Official Handbook](https://bubbl.in/cover/official-handbook-by-marvin-danig).